-In order for Proclaim to output to a screen, the display must be connected to your computer.
-Turn on the display and connect it to your computer.
+In order for Proclaim to output to a screen, the displays must be connected to your computer as extended displays.
+Turn on the displays and connect them to your computer.

 Did you know?
 You can display Proclaim via an Apple TV.
 Learn more.

 Ensure your computer views the additional display(s) as extended.